tfirman/HairSalon/README.md

 * The database and interface will support a query for details on a particular stylist, including a list of clients, if any

-* Support for the addition of clients will be implemented, where each client must always be assigned to exactly one stylist
+* Support for the addition of clients will be implemented, where each client must always be assigned to exactly one stylist_

 ## Setup/Installation Requirements

-_to be added_

 ##Setup
 This app uses a MySQL database.
 To set this up, run the following commands on a MySQL Server: